joelxhenry/julius/POSTGRES_SCHEMA.md

 This document defines the **optimized** PostgreSQL database schema for migrating data from a legacy DBF/FoxPro system.
 The system is an **automotive parts retail and distribution business** with multi-location support, employee management, inventory control, and comprehensive sales tracking.

-**Optimization Summary:** Reduced from 30 tables to 20 tables by consolidating redundant structures (includes new variants table for part variants).
+**Optimization Summary:** Reduced from 30 tables to 22 tables by consolidating redundant structures (includes new variants table for part variants, system_settings table for configurable settings, and payment_methods table).

 ---